hiddentao/google-tts/README.md

 # Google TTS

-A Javascript library to enable Text-to-Speech functionality in your web apps.
-This is essentially an API for Google's Text-to-Speech engine and is based on code at http://weston.ruter.net/projects/google-tts/.
+A Javascript API for the Google's ext-to-Speech engine and is based on code at http://weston.ruter.net/projects/google-tts/.
+This enables you to add Text-to-Speech functionality to your web apps!

 ## Features